 Nintendo is probably my favorite game company, and always will be.
 Call it nostalgia or the quality of games they churn out, they will always be number 1 in my book (suck it haters).
 That’s not to say I don’t enjoy other platforms.
 I own all the current-gen systems, a trend that began in my youth.
 I love GAMING, no matter the company (console wars are stupid, stop partaking in them).

-Asad and I started this little venture back in 2013 when The RELM Network launched.
-Marc Ronick, Lowell Melser and Buzz Burbank were gracious enough to allow us under the RELM umbrella and slowly but surely we’ve made our mark.
+Asad and I started this little venture back in 2013 and slowly but surely we’ve made our mark.
 I’ve known Asad for years and we always shot the breeze about gaming and other topics (mostly bizarre on his end), so the idea to team up and start this podcast was an easy one to make.
 I really feel though it turned the corner when Aaron and Dennis came on board.
 Aaron’s work ethic on getting the show produced is second to none.
-His editing is so meticulous and impressive it makes me never want to edit another show again (please don’t leave us Aaron, we’re royally screwed if you do).
+His editing is so meticulous and impressive it makes me never want to edit another show again (please don’t leave us Aaron, we’re royally screwed if you do BUT TOO LATE LOL).
 Dennis brings a humor that fits very nicely with the context of the show.
 His knowledge of old school gaming and online adventures is a very welcome addition.
 Alec coming on as well is a huge addition.
 I love his takes on gaming and his devotion to make fun of Asad as much as we do!

 I’m very happy with where this show is right now and it’ll only keep growing, especially now that we have a friggen website that was 8 months in the making.
 Aside from gaming, WWE, NFL, and MLB are my other passions.
 The 49ers suck now but when they win the Super Bowl next season you’ll see why they’re the best ever.
 The Giants already won 3 World Series rings so that’ll last me another 10 years easily.
 Samoa Joe and Chris Jericho are the best pure pro wrestlers ever, and contrary to popular belief I don’t hate Roman Reigns all that much (FITE ME IRL) but he still kinda sucks.
 That’s all I can think of for myself, so JO session over.